Tangible assets with opportunities for high value growth

 Platinum

 Platinum is a powerful catalytic converter.
 The automotive industry needs the raw material for car exhaust catalytic converters.
-The metal is also used for the production of hydrogen through electrolysis.
+The metal is also used for the production of hydrogen by electrolysis.
+The following chart shows the price development of platinum.

 Rhodium